amd/ryzen-ai-documentation/docs/inst.rst

 Test the Installation
 *********************

-The ``ryzen-ai-sw-1.1`` package contains a test to verify that the Ryzen AI software is correctly installed.
+The Ryzen AI Software installation folder contains test to verify that the software is correctly installed.
 This installation test can be found in the ``quicktest`` folder.

+Open Anaconda command prompt with administrator access.
+Adiministrator access is needed to create temporary directories when running the tests.

 - Activate the conda environment: